Signed Links

 Token expiration

 Tokens should expire.
 Recommended: 24 hours.
-Set the expires field to timestamp + 86400.
+Set theexpires field to timestamp + 86400.

 Testing

-Project Settings → Signed Links → Test Link Generator
+Generate a test link in your dashboard: Project Settings → Signed Links → Test Link Generator This lets you verify your integration without deploying backend changes.Security notes

 - Store your Secret Key securely (environment variables, secrets manager)